ForEvolve/forevolve.github.io/_drafts/en/2018-00-00-operation-result.md

 #### ExecuteOperationResult
 The complex result.

-As a convention, I like to name the class `[Operation/Method name]OperationResult`.
+> As a convention, I like to name the class `[Operation/Method name]OperationResult`.

 #### SomeValue
 The operation's expected value.

 #### SomeError
 The error representation.
-This could be a `string`, an `Exception` or a custom error object.
+This could be a `string`, an `Exception` or a custom error `object`.

 ## Advantages and disadvantages
-Here are some advantages and disadvantages.

 ### Advantages
-- It is more explicit than throwing an Exception.
-Why?
+1. It is more explicit than throwing an Exception.
+    - Why?
 Because it is part of the returned value (the method "signature-ish").
+1. It is faster.
-- It is faster.
-Why? because returning an object is faster than throwing an Exception.
+    - Why? because returning an object is faster than throwing an Exception.

 ### Disadvantages
-- It is more complex to use than exceptions.
-Why?
+1. It is more complex to use than exceptions.
+    - Why?
 Because it must be "manually propagated up the call stack" (AKA returned by the callee and handled by the caller).
-- There is at least one more class to create: the "operation result" class.
-Why?
-Do I really need to answer this?
+1. There is at least one more class to create: the "operation result" class.
     > I am not sure this is really a disadvantage, but that's pretty much the only few drawbacks that I was able to think of...

 ## Implementation: the Ninja Wars API
 I will continue to follow my 2017 mood: the ninjas!
 For this article, I will create a microservice (or tiny API if you prefer) using ASP.NET Core 2.
 The first endpoint will allow consumers to read the list of relationships of a specicific ninja clan.

-I will not go too far into enginerring since I want the focus to be on the "operation result" pattern.
+> I will not go too far into enginerring since I want the focus to stay on the "operation result" pattern.

 The relationship status of a clan is represented by the `WarStatus` class and will be as simple as: